1. Introduction

 5. Conclusion

-At a global scale, the effects of continuous and heavy use of agrochemicals for improving agricultural productivity can cause serious damage on the soil fertility, life of living organisms, and as well as their environment.
+At a global scale, the effects of continuous and heavy use of agrochemicals for improving agricultural productivity can cause serious damage on the soil fertility, life of living organisms and as well as their environment.
 Use plant growth-promoting endophytic bacteria as agricultural crop inoculums are costly reasonable and environmentally-friendly approach to increase crop production on a sustainable way.
-The present study concludes that one plant growth-promoting endophytic bacteria IIRR-F2 (Bacillus sp.,)can be employed as bio-inoculants in the cultivation of rice in a sustainable manner.
-In future studies suitable PCR-based genotypic techniques (16S rRNA sequence) can be employed to confirm its identity at strain level and the isolate can be subjected to field trials to improve the yield and available nutrients in the rice crop.
+The present study concludes that one plant growth promoting endophytic bacteria IIRR-F2 (Bacillus sp.,) can be employed as bio-inoculants in the cultivation of rice in a sustainable manner.
+In future studies suitable PCR based genotypic techniques (16S rRNA sequence) can be employed to confirm its identity at strain level and the isolate can be subjected to field trials in order to improve the yield and available nutrients in the rice crop.

 References